notepad-plus-plus/npp-usermanual/content/docs/user-interface.md

 The toolbar settings can be found at [**Settings > Preferences > General > Toolbar**](../preferences/#general), including the option to **Hide** the toolbar.
 You can hide or show individual toolbar buttons, as described in [Toolbar Icon Visibility](../config-files/#toolbar-icon-visibility-toolbarbuttonsconfxml) (new to v8.7.8).
 And you can customize the icons used for those buttons, as described in [Toolbar Icon Customization](../config-files/#toolbar-icon-customization).

+If there are more buttons on your Toolbar than will fit in the current window width, you can access the missing button's actions through the `»` pulldown at the right edge of the Toolbar.

 ## Document Switcher